blinard/better-bookmarks/README.md

 - Enable bookmark 'groups' - all tabs in current window under one bookmark group name
 - Make/acquire a prettier logo (cheaply)
 - Add 'help' experience (first bookmark == bb help....loads extension content with simple, general, help)
+- Make the extension icon differ when the user is not signed in (like lastpass)
+- Add app icon to better-bookmark search result options (or, better yet maybe, fetch the icon from the link's website itself - it's favico.ico)

 Webservice